What Benefits Does a 60% VA Disability Rating Get?

 Individual Unemployability and Veterans Benefits

 A veteran who is found to be individually unemployable due to a service-connected condition or combination of conditions is eligible for the same benefits they would receive with a 100% VA disability rating.
-That means:
+In 2025, that means $3,831.30 in monthly VA disability benefits versus the $1,395.93 a veteran rated at 60% disabled usually receives.
+If the TDIU classification is permanent, it also opens up certain benefits for eligible dependents of the veteran.
+Spouses and children may be entitled to educational benefits and healthcare coverage.

 As you can see, your VA disability rating can have a significant impact on your veterans disability benefits, including monthly payments, medical care, and benefits for dependents.
 Whether you’re applying for the first time or want to appeal a denial or disability rating, an experienced veterans disability benefits advocate can help put together the strongest case possible.
-To learn more about how we can help, call (855) 855-8992 or contact us here now.
+Veterans Help Group was formed to help veterans and their families receive the benefits they deserve.
+Our VA-accredited advocates have in-depth knowledge of the VA disability claims and appeals processes, and know what type of evidence is required to help you secure the highest VA disability rating available in your circumstances.
+To learn more about how we can help, call (855) 855-8992 or fill out our contact form here.

 More Articles